The best independent guide to Lisbon

 This rich and extensive history is captured within the castle, from the formidable fortifications, the defensive viewpoints or the tranquil gardens of the royal quarters.
 For visitors there is a lot to experience while in the castle, the citadel’s towers and battlements can be explored, there are amazing views over the city, along with an informative museum.

 Insight: The castle is in the heart of the Alfama district, one of the most characterful areas of Lisbon, and is where we recommend you begin your tour of Lisbon.

 Tourist information: Entrance €10 – typical visit 1hour.

 Related articles: Lisbon castle guide – Alfama district guide

-The number 28 tram is the classic yellow tram that rattles and screeches through the narrow streets of Lisbon and no visit is complete without a ride on these quaint trams.
-In any other city the 1930s trams would be an exhibit in museum, but in Lisbon they are an integral part of the public transport network.For a guide to Lisbon’s trams please click here.
+The number 28 tram is the quaint yellow tram that rattles and screeches through the narrow streets of Lisbon.
+In any other city, the 1930s trams would be an exhibit in a museum, but in Lisbon they are an integral part of the public transport network.

 The number 28 tram as it passes through Praça do Comercio

 Torre de Belém is the tourist icon of Lisbon and a beautiful example of the Manueline style of architecture.
 There are Arabic inspired watch towers, ornately carved battlements and even the earliest stone statue of a Rhino.
 The little fort dates from the 16th century, and when constructed sat in the middle of the Tejo Estuary, and protected the shipyards in Belem and Restelo.

 Insight: The Torre de Belém lies in the Belem district and this area is a favourite with tourists.
 There are scenic parks, views across the Tejo estuary and is the location for many of Lisbon’s most important historic monuments.